 - Vertical scale architectures/server state management — One large virtual machine is typically more expensive than many less expensive ones

 - If these items are not a factor, then a PaaS migration may be the right choice.
 However, the more of these items that become applicable, the higher the re-platforming cost and lower the overall value.
 In that case, it would be smarter to use a traditional IaaS offering.

 Leveraging existing investments

-For example, applications that have a high restructuring costs are perhaps better suited to remain contained in your existing datacenter.
+For example, applications that have high restructuring costs are perhaps better suited to remain contained in your existing data center.